Thinking about a midlife career change? If you’re like 1 in 5 people then you’ve probably considered a real estate career.

 For aspiring real estate agents in Texas who are wanting to make the switch, you’re not alone.
 According to the Texas Association of REALTORS®, the median age for a Realtor or real estate agent in Texas is 52, and only 3% reported that real estate was their first career.
-With these numbers, it’s safe to say there’s no better time to jump into real estate than now.
+Just as important, 85% of the real estate agents say they are happy they got their license.

 What is a real estate agent's schedule like?